e10v/tea-tasting/docs/custom-metrics.md

 Method `analyze_aggregates` returns an instance of `ProportionResult`, defined earlier, with analysis result.

-Now we can analyze the proportion of users which created at least one order during the experiment.
+Now we can analyze the proportion of users who created at least one order during the experiment.
 For comparison, let's also add a metric that performs Z-test on the same column.

 ```python
 experiment_prop = tt.Experiment(